If you buy goods or services on your credit or debit card, you could have extra protection if things go wrong compared with paying by cash or cheque.

-Credit cards have the greatest protection, as you can claim against your card provider under Section 75 of the Consumer Credit Act in to get your money back.
+Credit cards have the greatest protection, potentially giving you a claim against your card provider under Section 75 of the Consumer Credit Act.

 If you'd rather speak to an adviser about your problem, call the Which?
 Consumer Rights Advice Line on 01992 822 829 to join today.